 When we are children, our parents bring us up and do everything for us.
 Therefore, it can come as a shock when they start to require care of themselves.
 We know that it will eventually happen today or tomorrow, but it can be a little difficult to deal with when it does.

 Obviously, we don’t want to see our parents, who have been strong authority figures during our childhood, as people who are vulnerable or the ones who require our help.
-As people age or developmental disabilities, one may have to face up to the situation of needing assistance for taking care of them.
+As people age or have developmental disabilities, they may have to face up to the situation of needing assistance for taking care of them.

 - Be realistic about how you can offer help